tarantuli/enchanters-manual/gameplay.md

 ## Clean up phase

-1. The clean up phase consists of:
+1. The cleanup phase consists of:
     1. [Paying weight cost](#paying-weight-cost);
     1. [Resetting the journey track](#resetting-the-journey-track);
     1. [Resetting the attack and defense power of the player](#resetting-attack-and-defense);